DIY Air Filter

 Important Tips While Using Fan:

-- Use the fan for at least 10-15 minutes when needed, can be longer.
+- Use the fan for at least 10-15 minutes when needed.

 - Turn off filter fan when you leave the room.